matbryan52/microscopy-images-qem/slides.md

 | Floating         | `float32`   | 32          | \-3.40E+38   | \-3.40E+38 | Computation |
 |                  | `float64`   | 64          | \-1.70E+308  | 1.70E+308  | Computation |
 | Complex          | `complex64` | 64          | \-3.40E+38   | \-3.40E+38 | Waves, FFT |

 ---

-## Number types - Uses

-Most camera sensors generate raw data as unsigned integers (8-, 16- or more bits).
-When we begin to transform raw data we usually need to convert its type to hold our results correctly.

----